 This whole HTTPS and Google’s push to encrypt (or weaponize depending on your perspective) is back on people’s lips again.
 I’m a little late to the party of course, since I have been out of the country so many times in the last three months that blogging has been a distant thought.
 With all of this talk, I’m left to wonder if the uproar has any merit.

 With the recent support for Ad Blockers in iOS 9, many have been discussing the ethics of blocking advertisements on the mobile platform (and elsewhere).
 Up until the end of September, ad blockers were the #1 applications on Apple’s app store.
 The discussion about these has continued after Marco Arment pulled his ad blocking application named Peace.
 I wanted to offer my perspective on this.

 When I joined the writing team at MovieViral in late 2013, I had aspirations of writing about the other topic I enjoy: movies.
 My interest was twofold; Get some experience writing for a larger site, and eventually work toward earning money for that work.
 For a time, the writing was difficult to keep up with, but I persevered.
-Eventually the site would sell to a new, British, group.
+Eventually, the site would sell to a new and, British, group.
 In return for supporting them, they would steal from me.
 Let me explain.